What we say to others is not nearly as important as what we say to ourselves.

 All day, every day, our minds are flooded with thoughts that direct us to leading the lives that we live.

-What is Self Talk?
+What is it?

-While you are reading these words you are having a simultaneous dialog about what you think of this writing while also being distracted by the most important items on today’s “to do” list as well as other pressing matters.
+While you are reading these words, you are having a simultaneous dialog about what you think of this writing while also being distracted by the most important items on today’s “to do” list, as well as other pressing matters.

-This internal thinking, or, SELF TALK, occurs through the conscious area of our mind.
+This internal thinking, or self talk, occurs through the conscious area of our mind.

-What most people are unaware of is our self talk becomes instructions to our SUBCONSCIOUS, whose duty is to carry out the “orders” given to it by the CONSCIOUS area of our mind.
+What most people are unaware of is our self talk becomes instructions to our subconscious, whose duty is to carry out the “orders” given to it by the conscious area of our mind.
 The subconscious is our own personal servo-mechanism that works on our behalf 24 hours a day, 7 days a week.

-The crew does not care if it runs the ship into the rocks, collides with another vessel, or, gets the ship safely to its destination.
-It is totally non-judgmental and does not question “The Boss”, who in this example is the captain of the ship.
+The crew does not care if it runs the ship into the rocks, collides with another vessel, or gets the ship safely to its destination.
+It is totally non-judgmental and does not question “the boss.”

-So, what we say to ourselves or how we may describe ourselves
+So, what we say to ourselves or how we may describe ourselves to